FrancKINANI/smart_notes/README_ENHANCED.md

 SmartNotes is a comprehensive SaaS platform that transforms traditional note-taking into an intelligent learning ecosystem.
 Built with modern technologies and AI-powered features, it provides students and learners with the tools they need to maximize their educational potential.

-> **🎉 Major Update:** SmartNotes has been completely redesigned and enhanced with advanced AI features, collaborative learning tools, and a modern SaaS architecture.

 ---

 ## ✨ Key Features